megaoptim/megaoptim-wp/readme.txt

 10. WP CLI - Bulk Restore command

 == Changelog ==

+= 1.4.21 =
+* Fix issue related to file name encodings which prevented to correctly optimize that used special characters in file name

 = 1.4.20 =
 * Added option to delete attachment metadata via Settings > MegaOptim > Advanced if WP_DEBUG is enabled.